 In a guidance note circulated by the World Health Organisation (WHO) and the Global Health Cluster on 7th April 2020, advice was given on the role of cash and voucher assistance (CVA) to reduce financial barriers in the response to the C-19 pandemic for these particularly ‘at risk’ populations.
 Among the preventive measures recommended were the following:

 In terms of reducing the risk of transmission, this is all intuitive and sensible advice.
-However, at no point in this otherwise useful paper is reference made to the practical implications for the one third of the planet’s population who either have no option but to use cash in their daily battle for survival or for whom digital payments are already having detrimental effects on health and well-being through increasing levels of household indebtedness.
+However, at no point in this otherwise useful See Banknote paper. is reference made to the practical implications for the one third of the planet’s population who either have no option but to use cash in their daily battle for survival or for whom digital payments are already having detrimental effects on health and well-being through increasing levels of household indebtedness.

 Linked to this practical reality is the lingering perception that the use of cash can spread diseases.
 This half-truth can result in changes to consumer payment behaviour that is detrimental to the health and well-being of those with no alternative means of payment.
 In theory, cash transactions can indeed increase the risk of transmission.
 But, as the Bank of International Settlements makes clear in a bulletin dated 3rd April 2020, “the probability of C-19 transmission via banknotes is low when compared with other frequently touched objects, including mobile phones and debit cards.”